NathanY3G/rp2040-pio-emulator/README.rst

    * SET
    * WAIT (IRQ variant not implemented)

+2. No support for pin-sets; all pin numbers are with respect to Pin 0

-3. No support for pin sets
+3. No direct support for the concurrent running of multiple PIO programs;

-4. Transmit FIFO is not immutable
+   a single State Machine is emulated and not an entire PIO block.